 - Your rights under the UK GDPR and

 - How to exercise them

-You can see this information in our general privacy notice on our website or you can ask us for a copy of this information.
+You can ask us for a copy of this information.

 What we use your personal information for

-We use your personal information primarily to manage our Norfolk Arts Service including:
+We use your personal information primarily to manage NCC’s Norfolk Arts Service including:

-- Processing applications for, and awarding, annual arts grant funding
+- Processing applications for, and awarding, annual NCC Arts Grant funding

-- Processing applications for, and awarding, annual arts project funding
+- Processing applications for, and awarding, annual NCC Arts Project funding

-- Your role as a nominated reference for an application for arts project funding
+- Your role as a nominated reference for an application for NCC Arts project funding

-- Booking places on Norfolk Arts Forum events and conference
+- Booking places on Norfolk Arts Forum events and conferences

-- Gathering information through online evaluation surveys via SmartSurvey for arts project fund awards, the annual Norfolk Arts Forum member survey, events and conferences
+- Gathering information through online evaluation surveys via SmartSurvey or online forms for Arts Project Fund awards, the annual Norfolk Arts Forum member survey, events and conferences